TikTok's ‘333’ Method Is Proof That A Small Wardrobe Still Has Endless Outfit Combinations

 @rachspeed i had no idea that my 333 outfit challenge was going around!!! sooo much fun seeing y’all’s personal style and outfits 💖👢🎀 #333challenge #outfitinspo #capsulewardrobe ♬ original sound - Rachel Spencer

-But perhaps the most genius way to harness the '333' method in your wardrobe for good is when packing for a summer holiday.
-We're all guilty of overpacking and then ignoring half the clothes in our suitcase, in favour of wearing the same pieces over and over.
+But perhaps the most genius way to harness the '333' method in your wardrobe for good is when packing for a summer vacation.
+We're all guilty of overpacking and then ignoring half the clothes in our suitcase, in favor of wearing the same pieces over and over.
 By using the '333' method before packing, you're ensuring that you don't overpack, but also have plenty of outfit combinations to last you a week (or more).
-Suddenly a one-piece swimming costume is also a body suit for a day trip, and a maxi slip skirt is a strapless dress.
+Suddenly a one-piece swimsuit is also a body suit for a day trip, and a maxi slip skirt is a strapless dress.

 AdvertisementADVERTISEMENT